-What is CTCSS
+What is CTCSS & DCS

-CTCSS (Continuous Tone-Coded Squelch System) modifies the transmission signal to allow multiple users to share the same channel without disturbing each other.
+CTCSS (Continuous Tone-Coded Squelch System) and DCS (Digitally Coded Squelch) modify the transmission signal to allow multiple users to share the same channel without disturbing each other.
 This is an important feature on a radio when there are many radio users in the same area.

 CTCSS continuously superimposes any one of about 50 low-pitch audio tones on the transmitted signal, ranging from 67 to 254 Hz.
-When CTCSS is enabled, incoming signals must be on the same CTCSS sub channel as the receiving radio or they will be filtered out.
+DCS was designed as the digital replacement for CTCSS.
+DCS adds a 134.4 bps (sub-audible) bit stream to the transmitted audio CTCSS or DCS is enabled by on the radio through selectable sub channels.
+When CTCSS or DCS is enabled, incoming signals must be on the same CTCSS or DCS sub channel as the receiving radio or they will be filtered out.

-Setting CTCSS function
+Setting CTCSS & DCS functions

-Press the "(MENU/PWR) button" twice, the CTCSS channel number on the LCD will start flashing.
+Press the "(MENU/PWR) BUTTON" twice, the CTCSS/DCS channel number on the LCD will start flashing.

-To enable CTCSS, press the "UP button" or "DOWN button" until CTCSS appears on the screen, channel selection can be made between 1-38.
-Once the desired setting is selected, press the "(MENU) button" to save the setting.
+To enable CTCSS, press the "UP ARROW" or "DOWN ARROW" until CTCSS appears on the screen, channel selection can be made between 1-38.
+Once the desired setting is selected, press the "(MON) BUTTON" to save the setting.
 The unit will automatically change back to the default screen with the CTCSS sub channel now on display.